 DDoS attacks involve coordinated requests from multiple locations to overwhelm origin servers, causing web traffic overload and rendering the website inaccessible.
 Mitigation measures include using DDoS filters and distributing queries across various locations.

-A Content Delivery Network (CDN) protects against hackers by redirecting web traffic away from the original server, making it practically invisible.
+A Content Delivery Network protects against hackers by redirecting web traffic away from the original server, making it practically invisible.
 CDNs ensure data security through constant TLS/SSL Certificate refreshment, which authenticates and encrypts data transfers.
 Websites with TLS/SSL Certificates start with “https://” instead of “http://”.

-How to Choose a CDN Provider?
+How To Choose a CDN Provider?

 Here’s a simple process that you can follow to choose a CDN provider –